alex-gedeon/alias-helper/README.md

 Future plans:

-- Alias creation should fail if name has already been used
 - Allow user to create and view variables with similar functionality, would allow for commands such as `cd ${PROJ_DIR}/...` instead of retyping entire path (aliases within aliases I suppose)
 - Ability to change printed table size in config file
 - Blacklist multiple aliases at once